January 17, 2019 | 5min read

 Apache Airflow tutorial is for you if you’ve ever scheduled any jobs with Cron and you are familiar with the following situation:

 We all know Cron is great: simple, easy, fast, reliable… Until it isn’t.
 When the complexity of scheduled jobs grows, we often find ourselves in this giant house of cards that is virtually unmanageable.
 How can you improve that?
-Here’s where Apache Airflow comes to the rescue!
+Here’s where Apache Airflow and this Airflow tutorial comes to the rescue!
 What is Airflow?
 It’s a platform to programmatically author, schedule and monitor workflows.
 It was started a few years ago by Airbnb and has since been open-sourced and gained a lot of traction in the recent years.
 After a few years in incubation at Apache, it has just recently become an Apache TLP Top-Level Project.
-In this article, I will show you what problems can be solved using Airflow, how it works, what are the key components and how to use it - on a simple example.
+In this Airflow tutorial, I will show you what problems can be solved using Airflow, how it works, what are the key components and how to use it - on a simple example.
 Let’s get started!

 Both Airflow itself and all the workflows are written in Python.
 This has a lot of benefits, mainly that you can easily apply good software development practices to the process of creation of your workflows (which is harder when they are defined, say, in XML).
 These include code versioning, unit testing, avoiding duplication by extracting common elements etc. Moreover, it provides an out-of-the-box browser-based UI where you can view logs, track execution of workflows and order reruns of failed tasks, among other things.
 Airflow has seen a high adoption rate among various companies since its inception, with over 230 companies (officially) using it as of now.
 Here’s some of them: